arnoo/angelspie/README.md

 (when (in (window_class)
           ["Gitlab-board" "JIRA-board"])
-  (unpin)
-  (tile-at "full")
   (when (monitor-connected "DP1")
     (set-monitor "DP1")
-    (pin)))
+    (pin)
+    (return))
+  (set-workspace 5)
+  (unpin)
+  (tile-at "full"))
 ```

 Angelspie is written in [Hy](http://hylang.org/) and so are its configuration files.
 Any Hy function or macro can be used in the configuration scripts.
 This means that you can do anything you can do with Python and more.

 ## Running

-Grab a release and run the angelspie binary in a terminal window.
+Grab a release and run the angelspie "binary" in a terminal window.
 Once you have your configuration files figured out, you might want to run angelspie on startup.

+To run the dev version:
+- clone the git repository
+- `cd` into it
+- install the dependencies with `pipenv install`
-To run the dev version, clone the git repository then use `pipenv run hy angelspie.hy` in its root directory.
+- run using `pipenv run hy angelspie.hy`

 ## Command line use